hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 need a *regularisation term* to constrain the parameters search space.

-TODO: Conclude with the full loss function.
+TODO: Conclude with the full loss function (specifically arriving at the form used in the basic TensorFlow MNIST tutorial).

 #### An iterative optimisation process

-Now that we have a loss function that measures the quality of our classification, all we have left to do is to find parameters that minimise this loss.
+Now that we have a loss function that measures the quality of our classifier, all we have left to do is to find parameters that minimise this loss.
 This is a classic optimisation problem.

 There are a lot of bad ways to solve this problem (e.g. guessing parameters until we get lucky), but one good way to solve this problem is by *iterative refinement*.
-This is where we start with random values for our parameters $(\mathbf{W}, \mathbf{b})$, and successively improve them step-by-step until the loss is minimised.
+This is where we start with random values for our parameters $(\mathbf{W}, \mathbf{b})$, and systematically improve them step-by-step until the loss is minimised.

 If you imagine the loss function to be a bowl-like surface (albeit in